guilopesn/sftpfilesync/README.md

 #### filesyncjob.jobindex.destination
 	Must specify the remote path to where the source files should be synchronized.
 	Example: /test

+#### filesyncjob.jobindex.sendtodestinationroot
+	Must be seted to true or false to specify if the source recursive path must be replicated to the destination.
+	Example: false

 #### filesyncjob.jobindex.overwriteondestination
 	Must be seted to true or false to overwrite or not the file on destination in case of already exists.